swmcc/importer_exporter/SCRATHPAD.md

 this is a take home test I am going to keep them in to show my workflow.
 They can be easily identified with SPIKING in the commit history.

+### fd91f50

+        So adding multiple objects wasn't too hard.
+Just had to read the documentation.
+Added a rudementary test to prove that it works.
+        I am happy enough with the output now.
+All that is left to do is ensure that the input is correct.

+	In order to do this I am going to SPIKE for a bit to get the feel for the csv.

 ### e30d9e3

         I added two tests for the decorators.
 I will need to split out the